stoplightio/prism/docs/guides/cli.md

 #### Dynamic Response

-You can override the `dynamic` keyword (which decides whether the generated example is static or dynamic) through the `__dynamic` query string parameter.
+You can override the `--dynamic|-d` CLI param (which decides whether the generated example is static or dynamic) through the `__dynamic` query string parameter.

 ```bash
 curl -v http://127.0.0.1:4010/pets/123?__dynamic=false